NYC STEM Camps: Robots, Coding, and More Educational Tech Fun

-No matter what your child’s interest, age or location, you should be able to pick out the perfect camp from our list below to fuel some summertime STEM learning.
+No matter your child’s interest, age or location, you should be able to pick out the perfect camp from our list below to fuel some summertime STEM learning.
 Act fast, too, if you want to take advantage of early bird pricing.

 A Geek Forest student shows off the wearable electronics she created with Teknikio.
 Photo by Josephine Sedgwick/courtesy of Geek Forest.

 329 Grand Street